 I nodded and looked at the heir ring on my hand and gave a small smirk.
 I should have guessed there was more to this ring than just that bit of magic from before.

-Orion seemed to look at me with interest and smirked, "I see you happened upon the detection ring, a handy piece of jewellery to have."
+Orion seemed to look at me with interest and smirked, "I see you happened upon the detection ring, a handy piece of jewelry to have."

 I looked to him with a bit of a smile, "Yes I found it when I was looking for the pocket watch you told me about.
 But there were no instructions on how it works, nor on what the watch does.
 Though I take it from its name that it does something with time?"